-Mererid Hopwood was born in Cardiff.
-After a degree in Spanish and German from Aberystwyth University, she gained a doctorate in German Literature from University College, London before going on to lecture in German at Swansea University.
-She has since taught languages at schools in Wales and is currently a Senior Lecturer at Univesity of Wales, Trinity St. David.
+Mererid Hopwood was born in Cardiff and now lives in Llangunnor.
+After completing a degree in Spanish and German from Aberystwyth University, she gained a doctorate in German Literature from University College, London.

-Nes Draw, the first collection of her poetry won the 2016 Wales Book of the Year Welsh Poetry category and was selected to the Wales Literature Exchange 2016 Bookcase.
+Nes Draw, her first collection of poetry won the 2016 Wales Book of the Year Welsh Poetry category and was selected to the Wales Literature Exchange 2016 Bookcase.

 She has been teaching for much of the last thirty years in the field of language and literature, teaching in all sorts of circumstances, from university to night school, from courses for the youngest to secondary school pupils.
 She is currently Professor of Languages and the Welsh Curriculum at the University of Wales Trinity Saint David.